 velorio.
 Someone arrived with arms full of cut flowers.
 A

-some women who live across the alley from the church hastily
+teenage girl and some women who live across the alley from the church hastily

 gathered empty coke liter bottles, cut them in half, and filled them with